 Check For Leaks

-Is you bill much higher than usual?
+Is your bill much higher than usual?
 Before calling NWD, review the High Utility Bill Investigation Checklist and check common problem spots:

 Common Leak Locations